LIPS-scheme/lips/docs/docs/lips/intro.md

 LIPS have its own representation for numbers, strings and characters.
 And when interacting with JavaScript the values may get boxed or unboxed automatigally.

+You should not confuse boxing with boxes ([SRFI-111](https://srfi.schemers.org/srfi-111/) and [SRFI-195](https://srfi.schemers.org/srfi-195)).
+LIPS boxes are part of implementation of Scheme data types.
+And SRFI boxes are containers written in Scheme.

 ### Macros
 The most usefull macro in LIPS (for interacting with JavaScript) is `-->` it acts like a chain of method calls in JavaScript